NGC 2264 The Christmas Tree Nebula

 Rotator: Optec Pixys LE camera field rotator

-Filters used: Optolong L-Quad Enhance Filter
+Filters used: Optolong L-Quad Enhance 2″ with a Starizona 2″ filter drawer

 Exposures: 164×90 seconds for a total exposure time of 4 hours 6 minutes; calibrated with 40 dark frames, 40 flat frames with 40 dark-flats.